 Terms of Engagement

-This information is to confirm our understanding of the terms of our engagement and the nature and limitations of the services we will provide.
+This brochure is to confirm our understanding of the terms of our engagement and the nature and limitations of the services we will provide.

 Purpose, Scope and Output of the Engagement